jimniels/blog/src/client/posts/2021-04-12-svg-stroke-positioning-ios-masks-browser.md

 This is what I’m doing today for my [iOS Icon Gallery](https://www.iosicongallery.com) and I can now sleep at night, knowing I’ve got a single vector image that can scale infinitely in size  to the needs of the context.

-The purist in me is content.
-Well, sort of.
-I still want inner, outer, or centered borders in SVG2 and when that comes along, I’m sure there will be another blog post where I switch to that so I can sleep even more soundly at night.
+As for the purist in me, well, he is sort of content.
+He still wants inner, outer, or centered borders supported natively in SVG.
+When that comes along, I’m sure there will be another blog post where I switch to that so I can sleep even more soundly at night.